blenderous/blenderous.github.io/cv.md

 ## About me
 Graduated from BITS, I am a web developer who is creative and also delivers.

-I am particularly an expert in front-end development.
+I am particularly fond of front-end development.

 Working with front end technologies means, making interfaces for mobiles, tablets and desktop computers.
 A lot of effort goes